GLOBAL MARKETS-Savaged dollar steadies ahead of Fed, stocks rise

 By Marc Jones

-LONDON, Feb 1 The dollar steadied on Wednesday and world stocks made their first gain in five days, having been whipped into worry by Trump administration claims that Germany, Japan and China had devalued their currencies.
+LONDON, Feb 1 World stocks made their first gain in five days on Wednesday as the dollar steadied from turbulence after the Trump administration accused Germany, Japan and China of devaluing their currencies to gain a trade advantage.

-The dollar suffered its worst January in three decades after President Donald Trump complained that every "other country lives on devaluation," while the U.S sat by "like a bunch of dummies".
+The U.S. currency suffered its worst January in three decades after President Donald Trump complained that every "other country lives on devaluation".

-It recovered a modest 0.15 percent in Asian and European trading.
-Bruised dollar bulls reassured themselves that the Federal Reserve should signal later that it still plans to raise U.S. interest rates a number of times this year.
+Bargain hunters nudged the dollar up 0.15 percent in Asian and European trading, reassuring themselves that the Federal Reserve should signal later that it still plans to raise U.S. interest rates a number of times this year.

-Wall Street futures also pointed to a 0.3-0.6 percent bounce after Apple reported a strong revival in iPhone sales and healthy results from a slew of Europe's bluechips had lifted its big bourses 1 percent.

-That all combined to help MSCI's 46-country All World index snap a four-day losing streak though the recent protectionist noises from Trump's team kept markets jittery.
+Healthy results from a slew of Europe's bluechips also bolstered the mood, lifting its main bourses 0.8 percent and snapping a four-day losing streak for MSCI's 46-country All World index.

 "The issue is at what point do investors get concerned that the potential negative shock effects from trade, immigration and geopolitics overwhelm the positives (of potential U.S. stimulus)," said Bluebay asset management head of Credit Strategy David Riley.

 There was little reaction to a raft of European data.
-Sterling nudged up after figures showed its fall since June's Brexit vote had stoked the sharpest rise in factory costs on record a day ahead of a Bank of England inflation report.
+Sterling barely budged after data showed its fall since June's UK Brexit vote had stoked the sharpest rise in factory costs on record but had offered little boost to exports.

 Euro zone factories meanwhile started 2017 by ramping up activity at the fastest rate for nearly six years.